There are so many things to do in Lafayette Louisiana that it’s even giving the “Big Easy” a run for its money!

 With its vibrant history, you won’t be hurting for options when it comes to things to do in Lafayette LA.
 The distinct French Canadian influence is still alive and thriving.
 The streets are lined with stylish restaurants and the city is filled with a ton of tourist attractions.
 Dine in one of the many casual bistros which walking the historic streets.
 Or take one of the many tours which will give you a glimpse into this creole country!

-Things to Do in Lafayette LA
+12 Things to Do in Lafayette Louisiana

 During the day the streets are bustling with people heading to work, grabbing lunch or perusing through the local shops.
 At night the energy is contagious, the streets are full of tourists and locals alike exploring the city.
-The sidewalks are lined with vendors waiting to sell you delish street food like Cajun tacos and Creole fare.
-The bars are overflowing with patrons living their best lives while listening to local musicians.
+Sidewalks are lined with vendors waiting to sell you delish street food like Cajun tacos and Creole fare.
+Plus, bars are overflowing with patrons living their best lives while listening to local musicians.

 Lafayette Swamp Tours